 This delicious and comforting sous vide pork carnitas recipe can be made ahead of time.
-Serve them with tortillas, burritos, quesadilla, or even salad.
+Serve them with tortillas, burritos, quesadillas, or even salad.
 So delicious!
-They are also kept easily as leftovers!

 Compared to traditional methods using crock pot, instant pot, or oven, sous vide carnitas are much more tender and juicier with a completely melt-in-your-mouth texture.
 Yes, it takes longer to cook, but it’s TOTALLY worth the wait!